-Some people seem horrified that Germans will mix Beer and Soda.
+I remember the first time I ordered a German style Radler in America.
+The bartender was confused, then when I explained, he was HORRIFIED that I would mix Beer and Soda.
+(I’ve since learned to order a beer, a soda, and an extra glass to avoid that look).
 But think about it, Germans do seem to enjoy putting simple things together to make them bigger, better, more complete… or at least, different.
 You will see this tendency over and over in language, for example the word “Fußgängerübergang” (Pedestrian Way Bridge).
 And this quirk also spills over into German Drink Recipes.
 Can’t decide between a Coke and a Fanta?
 Order a “Spetzi” and get both.
 Not sure if you want a beer or a soda?
 Order a “Radler” or an “Alster”.
 And unlike the days where we would mix a splash from every faucet in the drink fountain at the local Pizza place to make a “Suicide”, these German Drink Recipes are actually real recipes with set proportions.
 You can order them in any restaurant or bar in Germany, and it sort of makes you look like a local.

 German Drink Recipes

 To make things even more confusing, some of the German Drink Mixes have names that are VERY regional… so a Krefelder (beer and coke) is also known as a Diesel, and as a Drecksack.
 I will list as many of the names for the mix as I can find, and I’m sure I will continue to learn new ones.

 These are made from Juices, Sodas and fizzy water.
 Some even come pre-mixed and bottled.